Last Updated on September 6, 2023 by Tim Wells

 - Click on Refresh All Metadata

-Plex will start reaching out to the third-party site you chose and adding subtitles to everything in that library.
+Plex will start contacting the third-party site you chose and adding subtitles to everything in that library.

 However, if you are ripping a DVD or Blu-ray to a digital file, it may already include subtitles.
 When you create and name the videos for Plex, they won’t require an additional subtitle file.

-Alternately, you can take the captions available from OpenSubtitles.org and embed them right into the video.
-Stitching these into the video file itself will let you access them no matter what media player you use.
+Alternatively, you can take the captions available from OpenSubtitles.org and embed them right into the video.
+Stitching these into the video file will let you access them no matter what media player you use.

-To do this, you will have to download some third-party software that will allow you to add videos and subtitles tracks.
+To do this, you must download some third-party software that will allow you to add videos and subtitles tracks.
 Some of these programs are free, and others require a one-time payment.
 WinXDVD, Happyscribe, and VLC Media Player will all do this.